dfatpnuk/katabatic/README.md

   - Improve the evaluation methods so they are easier to use.
   - Debug evaluate_data()
   - Move individual models into docker containers.
-  - Finalize documentation page "Getting Started with Katabatic"
+  - Finalise documentation page "Getting Started with Katabatic"
   - Finalise documentation page "Installation Guide"
+  - Cleanup folder structure in preparation to add Katabatic to PyPi.
+  - Move Aiko implementation from Prototype to Katabatic